 Once the slurry is prepared, it will be pressed into forms.
 Pressing it compacts the moss and wood pulp into its intended shape and also squeezes out most of the excess liquid.
 Tightly compacted together, it will then be dried thoroughly, creating a biodegradable pot.

-Due to the addition of the wood pulp, these peat pots will hold their shape long enough that you should easily be able to start seeds in them.
+Due to the addition of the wood pulp, these pots will hold their shape long enough that starting seeds shouldn’t be a problem.
 However, the pot will eventually lose form, so it’s important to plant your seedlings quickly once they’re ready.

 Should You Use Strips, Pots, Or Pellets?

-There are a few different variations on peat pots.
+There are a few different variations on these peat-based potting products.
 Let’s go over the differences and similarities between these now.

 These pressed strips of peat form little chambers, much like a standard seedling tray.
 However, you can use a razor blade, Exacto knife, or scissors to cut the chambers apart, and may even be able to pull them apart by hand.
 You then simply plant the entire chamber, pot and all.
 This causes less transplant stress, and the peat will eventually break down in the soil.

-However, as peat strips tend to be very lightweight, these only hold up long enough to start your plants.
+However, as strips tend to be very lightweight, these only hold up long enough to start your plants.
 You’ll need to transplant these out rather quickly before the peat layer starts to break down.

 Made exactly as I described above, peat pots are usually larger and thicker containers which can hold a plant until it reaches a reasonably large size.
 It’s also an option for transplanting seedlings into, giving you more time before they’re planted into the soil.

-You may actually be able to use a peat pot consistently for a few months before it starts to warp and fall apart.
+You may actually be able to use a peat-based pot consistently for a few months before it starts to warp and fall apart.
 These are very useful when paired with a high-quality potting soil.